qbit-glitch/Daily-Coding-Projects/Cryptographic Hash Generator and Checker/Readme.md

 ## Usage

-1. Clone the repository:
+1. Run the script:

     ```bash
-    git clone https://github.com/297QuantumCoder/Daily-Coding-Projects/Cryptographic Hash Generator and Checker
-    ```

-2. Navigate to the project directory:

-    ```bash
-    cd cryptographic-hash
-    ```

-3. Run the script:

-    ```bash
     python main.py
     ```

-4. Follow the prompts to generate hashes or compare hashes of files.
+2. Follow the prompts to generate hashes or compare hashes of files.

 ## Options